GLOBAL HAWK INCIDENT Russia Interfered With the Operation of a US Surveillance Drone in Estonian Airspace

 "Disruption of the global navigation system, or GPS spoofing, has been happening for several months.
 And it affects everyone flying using GPS.
 Who is behind this?
 It's hard to accuse anyone without evidence.
 But yes, Russia is next to Estonia," added Andrei Menšenin.

-Postimees has previously reported that Russia deployed electronic warfare systems near the borders of the Baltic states at the beginning of 2024, following a successful drone attack on Russian ports along the Baltic Sea.
+Media has previously reported that Russia deployed electronic warfare systems near the borders of the Baltic states at the beginning of 2024, following a successful drone attack on Russian ports along the Baltic Sea.

 In the spring of 2024, navigation problems began affecting civilian aircraft in the Baltic States.
 The number of flights encountering issues due to electronic warfare systems reached into the hundreds.